President and Chief Executive Officer

 Her deep commitment to quality children's and family television entertainment is further demonstrated by her involvement in various industry organizations.
 She has served on the board of trustees of Sesame Workshop, the acclaimed producers of educational children's programs, including the iconic "Sesame Street."
 She is currently on the advisory board of the Coalition for Quality Children's Media.
 She also serves as Vice Chairman of the board of directors for the Academy of Television Arts & Sciences Foundation.

-Among Loesch's industry awards are four Emmy® Awards, a George Foster Peabody Award, a CableFAX Most Powerful Women in Cable Award, a CableFAX 100 Award, an International Film Festival (IFFF) Film Excellence Award, a Vision Award, the prestigious Chair Award from the Caucus for Television Producers, Writers, and Directors, and a career lifetime achievement honor from the Cynopsis Kids !magination Awards.
+Among Loesch's industry awards are multiple Emmy® Awards, a George Foster Peabody Award, a CableFAX Most Powerful Women in Cable Award, a CableFAX 100 Award, an International Film Festival (IFFF) Film Excellence Award, a Vision Award, the prestigious Chair Award from the Caucus for Television Producers, Writers, and Directors, and a career lifetime achievement honor from the Cynopsis Kids !magination Awards.
 Loesch is also a past BANFF World Media keynote speaker, and a recent inductee into the University of Southern Mississippi School of Mass Communication and Journalism (MCJ) Hall of Fame.